nedekriek/MoL-ARC-AGI/README.md

 sbatch install_dependencies.sh
 ```

-This command will create a new Conda environment with all the necessary requirements.
+This command will create two new Conda environments, one for the induction model and one for the transduction model.
+These environments are automatically activated and deactivated during a run.

 ---